shenders13/atrium-tech-talk/README.md

-# atrium-tech-talk
+# Atrium's intro to the world of coding

-An introductory course into the tech things...
+## Lesson 1